 This study showed a significant improvement in global EC survival rates, but significant geographical disparities remain.
 Globally, EC showed better prognosis in women and younger patients; further population-based research is needed to confirm these findings while controlling for confounding factors.
-Regions with lower survival rates and socioeconomic disadvantaged status prioritize EC prevention and screening, integrating strategies specifically adapted to characteristics and histological subtypes, maximizing their effectiveness and feasibility.
-Moreover, countries should continue to promote screening and lifestyle modifications like smoking cessation, alcohol moderation, weight management, and dietary improvements.
+Regions with lower survival rates and disadvantaged socioeconomic status should prioritize EC prevention and screening, integrating specifically adapted strategies to regional characteristics and histological subtypes, maximizing effectiveness and feasibility.
+Moreover, their countries should continue to promote screening and lifestyle modifications like smoking cessation, alcohol moderation, weight management, and dietary improvements.
 At the same time, future research needs to focus on improving the quality of life and treatment options for elderly people with EC in the context of aging.